 No. The only references accepted are the forms generated by our online application system.

 How much does the MAcc Program cost?

-Visit our Tuition & Financial Aid [E.91 MAcc Tuition & Financial Aid] page for more information.
+Visit our Tuition & Financial Aid page for more information.

 How do I transfer into the MAcc Program?

-The only graduate-level students eligible to apply to our MAcc Program are those who will not duplicate course content between previous or current coursework and the MAcc curriculum.
+The only graduate-level students eligible to apply to our MAcc program are those who will not duplicate course content between previous or current coursework and the MAcc curriculum.
 Regardless of program studied, no coursework can be transferred into our program.
-Because the Ross MAcc is only offered full-time, students may not be simultaneously enrolled in another graduate or certificate program.
+Since the Ross MAcc is only offered full-time, students may not be simultaneously enrolled in another graduate or certificate program.